Confident woman on her Florida porch in a prepared established neighborhood at golden hour

 Kitchen — The Right Equipment Lasts a Lifetime

 One cast iron skillet properly seasoned will outlive you, your children, and possibly your grandchildren.
 The cheap non-stick pan you buy at 70 because you never bought a real one will need to be replaced at 74.
-At 70 on multiple medications, nobody knows what's in that peeling coating.
+Cast iron has no coating to peel in the first place.

 Cast Iron Dutch Oven